appastoy/FastXL/README.md

 # How to
 Excel file(.xlsx, .xlsm) is a set of XML files that are compressed to zip archive.
 This library reads XML files in zip archive directly.
 Especially, For performance, it doesn't use any XML library.
-It uses only regular expression.
+It uses only regular expressions.
 So you can access minimum things of excel file specification.

 # Example